What are Antibiotics?

 - Broad spectrum

-It can be classified as drugs which destroy or inhibit the growth of a wide range of gram positive and gram negative bacteria.
+It can be classified as drugs that destroy or inhibit the growth of a wide range of gram positive and gram negative bacteria.

 For e.g.:– Amoxicillin